jatupan1989/boomjum1989/On-privacy.md

     http://tracker.example.com/{Ping-To:the-url-you-clicked}

-So that you can easily recognize hyperlink-auditing attempts.
+So that you can fully informed about hyperlink-auditing attempts.

 The _Statistics_ tab in the dashboard will also show the number of hyperlink-auditing attempts foiled globally.